 Responsible corporate citizenship

-Thank you to our external stakeholders, including our customers, shareholders, suppliers and industry regulators, for your ongoing support and contribution to our success.
+Thank you to our external stakeholders, including our customers, shareholders, suppliers and regulators, for their engagement and support throughout the pandemic.

 Independent non-executive chairman